puzzle/kubernetes-techlab/labs/23_deploy_app_with_helm_chart.md

-# Lab: Deploy an Aplication with a Helm Charts
+# Lab: Deploy an Application with a Helm Charts

-In this extended Lab, we are going to deploy an existing Application with a Helm Chart
+In this extended lab, we are going to deploy an existing application with a Helm chart

 ## Helm Hub